Ahmedabad–Mumbai Central Tejas Express

 The 82901 / 82902 Ahmedabad–Mumbai Central Tejas Express is a train on the Ahmedabad–Mumbai route.
 It is a semi-high speed, fully air-conditioned train Introduced by Indian Railways connecting Ahmedabad to Mumbai along with six stations named Nadiad, Vadodara, Bharuch, Surat, Vapi, and Borivali.
 This train started running from 19 January 2020.
 The fare of the train will be dynamic.

 Since its inauguration, this train is India's second private train after Lucknow–New Delhi Tejas Express, both operated by IRCTC.

 Facilities

 For the first time entertainment facilities have been introduced in Indian Railways.
 The Ahmedabad–Mumbai Tejas is the first Indian train to have LCD screens for each individual passengers though this facility will be available only in Executive Chair Car.
 In the LCD passengers can enjoy Hindi, Marathi, Gujarati movies, listen music as well as Passenger Information System is also available.
 Moreover, passengers can enjoy on-board free WiFi facilities.

 Traction

-It is hauled by a Vadodara Loco Shed-based WAP-7 electric locomotive from end to end.
+Earlier was WDG-4.
+It is hauled by a Vadodara Loco Shed-based WAP-7 or WAP-5 electric locomotive from end to end.